nodespark/des-connector/README.md

 and Elastica library (https://github.com/ruflin/Elastica).

 Version 6.x of the DES Connector change the primary library to Elastica because it is using the official library in the core and provide a good abstraction over it.
+This library should be used only with the correct elasticsearch server version.

 DES Connector will add one additional level of abstraction in order to help with Drupal integration and make sure we have the correct interfaces so we can safely change the services when needed.